*Updated as of January 2022*

 We previously released a PC buying guide for Virtual Assistants who were looking to purchase a new daily driver for their online work.
 While that guide is a little outdated, I would strongly recommend you read it first to get a general idea of

 - how different computer components work

 - how these components affect online work and

-- how different component can affect your budget.
+- how other parts can affect your budget.

-The reason why there are so many different CPUs in the market is because they’re designed for different tasks and different price points.
-If your shopping for a laptop or prebuilt for VA work, you cna use this table to guide you on what computer you should get based on the CPU model.
+There are so many different CPUs in the market because they’re designed for different tasks and have different price points.
+If you are shopping for a laptop or prebuilt for VA work, you can use this table to guide you on what computer you should get based on the CPU model.